Tonisko/ETS2_Tracker/README.md

 **NOTE:** This is only alpha version of tracker, therefore it can contain some bugs.
-Join [Support Discord server](https://discord.com/invite/KuqEDyP) (containing tracker file and bot) in order to test it.
+Join [Alpha testing Discord server](https://discord.com/invite/KuqEDyP) (containing tracker file and bot) in order to test it.